Hhhhhhhhhhao/semi-auto-image-annotation-tool/README.md

 ### Instructions

 1) Select (Remove) the COCO object classes for which you do not need suggestions from the class panel (right-down panel).
+Note that classes not shown in this panel will ne be predicted.
+Default classes are COCO 80 classes.
+Feel free to add more classes or remove classes not needed.

 2) When annotating manually, select the object class from the List and while keep it selected, select the BBox.